 - Stay grounded in conversations that can be painful and upsetting

-- Persevere in taking in perspectives that are different from your own
+- Respond meaningfully to perspectives that are different from your own

 - Find words to express clearly and passionately why it matters to transform social systems